 Ask a qualified inspector to conduct an assessment of the property.
 They will look for structural defects, pests, faulty wires, plumbing and drainage problems, asbestos, lead paint, etc.

-Compared with some countries’ cumbersome investment policies, the entire approval process for investing in Australian property is relatively simple.
+Compared with some countries’ cumbersome investment policies, the entire approval process for investing in and buying Australian property is relatively simple.

 Most real estate and land in Australia are generally sold and transferred in the form of ownership (ie: buyers have indefinite ownership of the land or house).
 Owners have the right to live, rent, sell, transfer the ownership or leave it vacant.

 First Homeownership Grant